 George Ward is a folklorist and lifelong collector and performer of traditional songs.
 He was trained in folklore studies for documenting and preserving traditional materials.
 Drawing on the rural singing traditions of the Northeast for his main inspiration, he began a long personal interest in the traditional musicians of the southern Adirondacks.
 George is a teaching artist, known for traditional and original soundtracks for media productions about Erie Canal and regional history.

 Joy Bennett, Executive Director/Artistic Director – has been the Executive/Artistic Director since 2018.
 She retired as Director of Contracts from NYC Transit (MaBSTOA) after 26 years, served on the Board of the Folk Music Society of NY, Inc. for 20 years (10 as President), is one of the 2 directors of Traditional Music and Dance Camp (TradMaD Camp) since 2015, and a folk music performer since 1992.
-Joy has a significant business background and understands the folk music world from multiple aspects – board member, presenter, performer, and promoter; and together with Dan Roesser, has successfully guided Old Songs before and during the pandemic.
+Joy has a significant business background and understands the folk music world from multiple aspects – board member, presenter, performer, and promoter; and together with Dan Roesser, has successfully guided Old Songs before and during the pandemic and through recovery.